veronique-cadet/cat-practice-challenge/README.md

 So for this we should:

 1. Render all of the cats on the page
-2. Post a new cat, but first I want you to hide the form as well!
+2. Post a new cat, but first I want you to hide the form as well! (must persist)
-3. Delete a cat using the angry cat emoji button
+3. Delete a cat using the angry cat emoji button (must persist)
 4. Search a cat name!
 5. Look for cats by breed in the dropdown